ombrac/ombrac/README.md

           Path to the TLS certificate file for secure connections --tls-key <FILE>
-          Path to the TLS private key file for secure connections --congestion-initial-window <NUM>
+          Path to the TLS private key file for secure connections --enable-zero-rtt <BOOL>
+          Whether to enable 0-RTT or 0.5-RTT connections at the cost of weakened security [default: false] --congestion-initial-window <NUM>
           Initial congestion window in bytes
       --max-idle-timeout <TIME>